-IFU recorded a profit of DKK 106m in 2008 as shown in the income statement below.
-This was substantially lower than the profit of DKK 332m realised in 2007, and also lower than expected a year ago, but still an encouraging result when taking the accelerating financial and economic crisis in 2008 into consideration.
+IFU recorded a profit of DKK 106m in 2008 as shown in the income statement above.
+This was substantially less than the profit of DKK 332m realised in 2007, and also less than expected a year ago, but still an encouraging result when taking the accelerating financial and economic crisis in 2008 into consideration.
 The accounting principles applied were unchanged from 2007.

-IFU's 2008 result can be taken as an illustration that so far the developing countries, although impacted by the crisis, have been able to grow their economies.
+IFU's financial result for 2008 can be taken as an illustration that so far the developing countries, although impacted by the crisis, have been able to grow their economies.

-There is great uncertainty about the economic outlook in emerging markets, but according to the latest forecasts from IMF, the growth will continue in Asia and Africa during 2009 and 2010, though at a lower level than previously expected.
+There is great uncertainty about the economic outlook in emerging markets, but according to the latest forecasts from the IMF, the growth will continue in Asia and Africa during 2009 and 2010, though at a lower level than previously expected.